*This post may contain affiliate links. Read more »

 You can use my vegan kimchi recipe to use in this dish, or any vegan store-bought brand you like.
 Any leftover cooked rice you have laying around will work in this recipe, but I think it works extra-perfect with short-grain white rice.

 Prepare for your sense to be enveloped by a Korean comfort-food vibe as you indulge in the heat and spice of this perfect plant based kimchi fried rice.
-You are def gonna want to drown it in a pile of my seitan bulgogi, or some eggplant grilled in either Korean bbq sauce or tom yum paste.
+You are def gonna want to drown it in a pile of my seitan bulgogi, or some eggplant, char-grilled in Korean bbq sauce.

 Not only will you relish every nourishing bite, but you'll also love how it puts any leftover rice and kimchi to excellent use, preventing any food waste.
 It's fast to make, nourishing, an all-around crowd pleaser, and therefore, what I'd call the perfect weeknight meal.